daltyboy11/daltyboy11.github.io/_posts/2020-09-05-diffing-spark-datasets.md

 +---+-------+--------------------+
 ```

-This needs to be debugged... we can write these dataframes to a csv file for
+We can write these dataframes to a csv file for
 further inspection.

 ### Case 3 - Columnwise comparison
 Now that we've taken care of missing/added transactions we need to verify
-that the transactions have the correct values.
-Let's perform an inner join to
+that the remaining transactions have the correct values.
+Let's perform an
-get the transactions present in both output's.
-Since both sets of columns are
+inner join to get the transactions present in both job's output's.
+Since
-present after the join we need to prefix the column names so that they're
+both sets of columns will be present after the join we need to prefix the column
-unique.
+names so the join result will have unique column names.
+We can do this by
+folding over the orignal column names:

 ```scala
 val jobAOutputPrefixed = jobAOutput.columns.foldLeft(jobAOutput) { case (df, colName) =>
     df.withColumnRenamed(colName, s"JobA_$colName")